Hey, and we are going to be in the middle of the day.

 One left, one right, obviously.

-And maybe it's 30 percent, maybe it's 35 percent, maybe it's 40 percent on each side.
+And maybe it's 30%, maybe it's 35%, maybe it's 40% on each side.

-They were with us in the progressive era, certainly with us in the New Deal, with us with the Great Society, versus in 20th century lingo Reaganism.
+They were with us in the progressive era, certainly with us in the New Deal, with us with the Great Society, versus, in 20th century lingo, Reaganism.

-Classical liberalism before liberals destroyed the word meant that government's goal is to increase liberty, is to embellish liberty, is to protect property, not redistribute it.
+Classical liberalism, before liberals destroyed the word, meant that government's goal is to increase liberty, is to embellish liberty, is to protect property, not redistribute it.

 And we battle for everybody else.

-Get the 35 or 40 percent who believe on one side, the commies versus the conservatives.
+You've got the 35 or 40 percent who believe on one side, the commies versus the conservatives.

-And we battle for everybody else to convince the nation that this is the road to take for prosperity for freedom.
+And we battle for everybody else to convince the nation that this is the road to take for prosperity, for freedom.

-And it's an education, it's eternal vigilance, as Jefferson said, is the price of liberty.
+It's eternal vigilance, as Jefferson said, is the price of liberty.

-You don't quit, you don't follow the polls.
+You don't follow the polls.

-You must be eternally vigilant, you must be eternally educating people.
+You must be eternally educating people.

 You must stand for something.

-The problem today is, and we've seen it in these stories I just gave you.
+The problem today is, and we've seen it in these stories I just gave you, the GOP has fundamentally abandoned the cause.

-The Republican Study Committee in Congress, I know a few of those people.
+I know a few of those people.

-They're good conservatives, and what they need to do is start being bold and breaking with their brethren, breaking with their brothers and sisters, breaking with the past in the GOP.
+And what they need to do is start being bold and breaking with their brethren, breaking with their brothers and sisters, breaking with the past in the GOP.

 Frankly, I don't know why we keep looking at the same GOP characters over and over again.

-They're the ones that have given us this.
+They're the ones that have given this.

 But the problem today is fundamentally the GOP leadership.

-And it started with the Bush speechwriters of Michael Gerson, the idea that you've got a guy writing speeches for the president that has total disdain for Reaganism.
+The idea that you've got a guy writing speeches for the president that has total disdain for Reaganism.

-You think I'm making that up.
+You think I'm making that up?

 I am not.